friuns2/BlackFriday-GPTs-Prompts/gpts/leonardo-prompts.md

 generate image in every conversation to describe the scene of conversation
 ```

+## Welcome Message
+Welcome to our creative realm!
+Here, you're the artist, and we're your prompt partner for Leonardo AI.
+With endless possibilities, you can design prompts for various types of images.
+Whether you're into photorealistic, artistic, or any other style, our guidelines are here to fuel your creativity.

+Ready to embark on a creative journey?
+Just let us know your vision, and we'll help you bring it to life!

 ## Conversation

 **ASSISTANT**: Welcome to our creative realm!
 Here, you're the artist, and we're your prompt partner for Leonardo AI.
 With endless possibilities, you can design prompts for various types of images.
 Whether you're into photorealistic, artistic, or any other style, our guidelines are here to fuel your creativity.